ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ##### Surrounding EAT is JSON-Encoded
-A nested token in a JSON-encoded token is an array of two items.
+A nested token in a JSON-encoded token MUST be an array of two items.
-The first is a string that indicates the type of the second item as follows:
+The first item in the array is a string that indicates the type of the second item as follows:

 "JWT"
 : A JWT formatted according to {{RFC7519}}

 "CBOR"
-: Some base64url-encoded CBOR that is a tag that is either a CWT, UCCS or CBOR-encoded DEB
+: Some base64url-encoded CBOR that is a tag, typically a CWT, UCCS or CBOR-encoded DEB

 "UJCS"
 : A UJCS-Message.
 (A UJCS-Message is identical to a JSON-encoded Claims-Set)